 The fearfulness and unbelief of the ten spies who were sent from Kadesh-Barnea infected the entire camp of Israel.
 All became fearful and unbelieving and the judgment of God fell on the congregation as a result.

 The attitude of living for ourselves without intense commitment to the worldwide work of the Kingdom of God affects everyone with whom we come in contact.
 Those who are striving to take the Kingdom are not supported by our attitude, while the careless and lukewarm take pleasure in knowing they are not the only ones who are taking their ease in the world.

 Speaking to these cattle lovers Moses exclaimed:

-And, behold, ye are risen up in your fathers’ stead, an increase of sinful men, to augment yet the fierce anger of the Lord toward Israel.
+“And look!
+You have risen in your father’s place, a brood of sinful men, to increase still more the fierce anger of the LORD against Israel.
 (Numbers 32:14)

 We may have found exactly what we think we want in the Lord.
 But if we do not leave it for now and enter with a whole heart into the work of the Kingdom, into the battles of the Lord, we are committing sin, and our sin of rebellion against the Lord will be revealed in the Day of Christ.

 “and the land is subdued before the LORD, then afterward you may return and be blameless before the LORD and before Israel; and this land shall be your possession before the LORD.

 “But if you do not do so, then take note, you have sinned against the LORD; and be sure your sin will find you out.
 (Numbers 32:22-23)

 One of the greatest sins any Christian can commit is the sin of neglecting to press into the inheritance, into the rest of God.
 If we neglect our salvation, if we are busy with marrying and buying and selling when the King needs us for His business, then we surely will be punished severely in the Day of the Lord.